-We often get some great questions from the community so we’ve put a few common questions together that we get asked a lot.
+We often get some great questions from the community so we’ve put seven of the most asked questions together.

 Most people, even doctors, talk about menopause as an umbrella term.
 However, this isn’t technically correct because many of the – sometimes life-disrupting – signs begin in the lead-up to menopause known as perimenopause.